Globalization is changing the way the world works, and employers are increasingly looking for workers who have solid international skills.

 Additional Content & Features

-- Stories From Abroad: This collection of stories is the key peer-to-peer learning component of the site.
+- Stories from Abroad: This collection of stories is the key peer-to-peer learning component of the site.
 Students learn best from other students.
-75+ in-depth interviews with students provide first-hand insight into what it is like to intern, volunteer, study, teach, travel, work and live abroad.
+90 in-depth interviews and essays with students provide first-hand insight into what it is like to intern, volunteer, study, teach, travel, work and live abroad.
 In addition to the Q&A component, profiles also include travel photos, top quotes and next-step career-building advice from our editors.
 Sample application documents are also included, to highlight how real-world candidates have been successful abroad.
 Our Stories from Abroad feature is getting rave reviews for its accessible, valuable approach to offering advice.
 View

 - International Quizzes: Our quizzes are fun and quick.
 These popular quizzes can be used to measure student progress, identify knowledge gaps, and promote discussion.
 To measure progress, have students complete quizzes and record their scores before and after going abroad.
 Seven quizzes help students audit and track their international potential in three different areas: international IQ (view), international experience (view) and preparedness for the international job search (view).
 Individual scores are rolled-up to a master scorecard (view).
 Use our printable score cards (Word file, PDF file or Student Excel file) to track progress both BEFORE and AFTER students go abroad.
 The Excel file is particularly useful for schools tracking groups of students in a workshop, or students taking part in a group visit abroad.